Danziger/gmzcodes/README.md

 - Resize and keep canvas.
 - Block trajectory in X/Y or diagonal axis.
 - Image upload.
 See https://medium.com/@agbales/how-to-make-8-bit-art-with-javascript-eea808a70ba2
+- Fill tool.
+- Multiple sizes (or shapes) of brushes.

 <br />